Richie Ginther: BRM and Honda

-His reputation as a solid "team player" and excellent test and development driver earned him an invitation to join the works Honda F1 team for 1965, for whom he scored his one and only GP win, at the 1965 Mexican Grand Prix.
-The win was also Honda's first in Formula 1.
+Ginther's reputation as a solid "team player" and excellent test and development driver earned him an invitation to join the works Honda F1 team for 1965, for whom he scored his one and only GP win, at the 1965 Mexican Grand Prix.
+The win was also Honda's first in Formula One.
 Ginther averaged 151.7 km/h over the curving 5 km track in the 65 lap Mexico City event.
 His speed eclipsed the previous course record of 150.185 km/h established by Dan Gurney in 1964.
 It was the first time Honda had entered the Mexican Grand Prix.
 Honda reentered international competition in the 1966 Italian Grand Prix.
 The team was three years old and had encountered difficulty in the preparation of a larger engine.
 Ginther led in Italy before his car crashed into a retaining wall and he broke his collarbone.
 He signed with the Eagle F1 team in 1967 and raced in the Race of Champions.
 His last race entered was the Monaco Grand Prix, but he failed to qualify.

 Ginther won one race, achieved 14 podiums, and scored a total of 107 championship points.

-He appeared in an uncredited role in the 1966 film Grand Prix as John Hogarth, a driver in the Japanese funded "Yamura" team.
+Ginther appeared in an uncredited role in the 1966 film Grand Prix as John Hogarth, a driver in the Japanese funded "Yamura" team.
 He also acted as one of the technical racing advisors for the movie.

 While making an attempt to qualify for the 1967 Indianapolis 500, Ginther broke a fuel line in his American Eagle Indy Car.
 A mix of ethanol and gasoline, was sprayed down his back.
 This experience, along with the recent fiery death of close friend Lorenzo Bandini, along with other factors, led to his sudden retirement.

-He participated in a rally with sixty-five other competitors, including actor James Garner, in June 1969.
+Ginther participated in a rally with sixty-five other competitors, including actor James Garner, in June 1969.
 The California Sports Car Club event was three hours cross country from Los Angeles to Huntington Beach.
 It benefited students from the Braille Institute.

 Ginther managed a Porsche 911S with two American drivers during the 39th 24 hours of Le Mans, in June 1971.